aKshayKadam03/aKshayKadam03/README.md

 ## About
   </br>
 Hey there, I am Akshay Kadam and I am an aspiring full stack developer residing in Karnataka, India.
 I am currently learning full stack web development at
 Masai School.
-More than just coding, I am passionate about building applications and solving real world problems.
+More than just coding, I love applications and solving real world problems.

 I am currently working as an associate product engineer @urbanpiper